Promised Land poster

 The inciting incident occurs at 13 minutes when At the town hall meeting, respected science teacher Frank Yates challenges Global's claims about fracking safety, using his scientific credentials to raise doubts and postpone the community vote..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Environmental activist Dustin Noble arrives in town and publicly commits to fighting Global's fracking operation, escalating the conflict.
+This reveals the protagonist's commitment to Environmental activist Dustin Noble arrives in town and publicly commits to fighting Global's fracking operation, escalating the conflict.
 Steve chooses to stay and fight rather than move to an easier town., moving from reaction to action.

 The Collapse moment at 80 minutes (75% through) represents the emotional nadir.
 Here, Steve discovers the devastating truth: Dustin is actually a Global operative sent to discredit environmentalists with a fake campaign, making Steve complicit in an elaborate corporate deception.
-His entire moral foundation collapses., reveals the protagonist at their lowest point.
+His entire moral foundation collapses., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 80% of the runtime.
 Steve makes the choice to expose the truth to the town, sacrificing his career and corporate identity to act on his genuine values and protect the community he has come to care about., demonstrating the transformation achieved throughout the journey.